Executive Order On Improving the Nation’s Cybersecurity

 International Supply Chain Security

-Expanding authority to impose exclusion orders or enhanced import screening on high-risk imports from adversary nations provides import controls lacking around exported networks and IoT gear to protect national interests.
+Expanding authority to impose prohibition orders or enhanced import screening on high-risk imports from adversary nations provides import controls lacking around exported networks and IoT gear to protect national interests.

-Attacks targeting trusted technology fueling society increase integrity requirements on both public and private sector entities.
+Attacks targeting trusted technology in society increase integrity requirements in both public and private sectors.
 By removing previous barriers, the US can institute resilience across exponential scales.

 Information Sharing Initiatives